formanektomas/4EK417/README.md

 ---

-## Block 5: Binary dependent variables: selected methods and models
+## Block 5: Models for binary & limited dependent variables

 #### Materials for Block 5